miktdc/miktadcakmak/README.md

 npx create-react-app for template.

-Using npm gh-pages "run deploy" to deploy build.
+Using npm gh-pages' "run deploy" to deploy build, therefore all the React code is only viewable locally.